pivovarit/parallel-collectors/README.md

 ### Limitations

 - Upstream `Stream` is always evaluated as a whole, even if the following operation is short-circuiting.
-This means that none of these should be used for working with infinite streams.
-This limitation is imposed by the design of the `Collector` API.
+This means that none of these should be used to work with infinite streams.
+The design of the `Collector` API imposes this limitation.

 - Never use Parallel Collectors with `Executor`s with `RejectedExecutionHandler` that discards tasks - this might result in a deadlock.